cisco-ce/workspace-integrations-nodejs/README.md

 ## Limitations

-Pleade be aware of the following limitations:
+Please be aware of the following limitations:

 * There's a limited set of statuses and events you can subscribe to, such as room analytics and user interface extensions actions (see Control Hub for the full list) - though you can still query all of them.